Apteco/AptecoPSModules/SqlPipeline/Readme.md

 made my import then in 18 seconds, which is still a nice improvement!

+I have imported another file with the size of 1.5GB and 300k rows in 216 seconds.
+Every line consists of columns with a total line length of (including tabs as delimiter).

 # Examples

 All the examples are done with SQLite, but are also valid for all other databases that are supported in SimplySql.